jeddai/SECCDC/Debian.md

     Do ^X and save.
 Then run `service ssh restart && service sshd restart`.
 6. Lock down the Email server/clients
     - Protect the port (see the IPTables section)
+    - Make sure it's upgraded
+    - That's basically all you can do.